sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=Aleg85dfN6c&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

+### Summary of Article: Easter Trading Strategy in US Stocks

+#### Themes:
+- **Easter as a Christian Holiday**: Celebrated globally.
+- **Impact of Easter on Trading**: Investigates whether trading during the Easter period can yield profits.

+#### Trading Products:
+- **US Stocks**: Focuses on trading strategies related to US stocks during the Easter holiday week.

+#### Strategy Details:
+- **Entry Point**: Buy at the close on the Friday before Good Friday (the Friday one week prior to Good Friday).
+- **Exit Point**: Exit at the close of Holy Thursday (four trading days later).
+- **Performance**: Stocks perform well during the Easter holiday period, with an average gain per trade.

+#### Backtest Performance:
+- **Average Gain Per Trade**:
+  - Over a 63-year period: **0.77%**
+  - Since the year 2000: **1.49%**

+#### Conclusions:
+- Trading during the Easter holiday week shows positive performance.
-The trading strategy involves buying US stocks on the Friday one week prior to Good Friday and exiting four trading days later on Holy Thursday.
-Historically, this approach has yielded an average gain of 0.77% over a 63-year period and 1.49% since 2000, supported by strong performance during the Easter holiday.
+- The strategy of buying on the Friday before Good Friday and exiting on Holy Thursday has yielded consistent gains historically.

+This summary provides a clear, concise, and objective overview of the article's content, focusing on the key themes, trading strategy details, and historical performance related to Easter trading in US stocks.
 </details>

 <details>